catalyst/moodle-tool_metadata/extractor/EXTRACTOR_README.md

 For example, a method `extract_file_metadata` defines how the plugin actually extracts metadata from a moodle stored_file resource.

-Each `extractor` must also overwrite two key constants `METADATAEXTRACTOR_NAME` and `METADATA_TABLE`, the first must coincide with the frankenstyle name (in our example 'myplugin') while the second is the name of the table declared in your subplugins install.xml file for metadata records to be stored.
+Each `extractor` must also overwrite two key constants `METADATAEXTRACTOR_NAME` and `METADATA_BASE_TABLE`, the first must coincide with the frankenstyle name (in our example 'myplugin') while the second is the name of the table declared in your subplugins install.xml file for metadata records to be stored.
 Mandatory fields in this table are as follows:

 | fieldname      | type | length | notnull | sequence |
 |----------------|:----:|:------:|:-------:|:--------:|